jesperberth/automationclass/lesson2.md

 # Lesson 2: Playbooks

-In this session we will install ansible on server ansible, and connect to linux - server1 and windows - server3
+In this session we will use Visual Studio Code and modules to work with ansible playbooks and create two playbooks, one for linux and one for windows

 ## Prepare